RedOgreJelly/redogrejelly.github.io/_posts/2025-01-23-characters.md

 When you ask your deity, patron, other master for assistance, make a Focus(beseech) check.
 Beseech checks succeed if the check contents are a _discipline_ or something specifically _in your master's domain_.

-### Will
+### Grit
-When you're trying stay calm and composed despite feeling fear, sadness, elation, rage, or other strong emotions, make a Focus(will) check.
+When you're trying stay calm and composed despite feeling fear, sadness, elation, rage, or other strong emotions, make a Focus(grit) check.
-If the check contents are a _discipline_ or in somme way _opposed to the emotion_.
+If the check contents are a _discipline_ or in somme way _opposed to the emotion_, you succeed, otherwise you fail.

 # Gear Checks